Toes curling is a common condition that affects most people at some point in their lives. From the telltale bent position of a hammer toe

 Always having your yoga gear with you, or already set up in your practice space, can make it easier for you to do a yoga class.
 I know there have been many times when I’ve had 20 minutes to do yoga but have had my yoga gear spread out all over the house and not felt like taking the time to get it.
 Now that my yoga gear is all set up, it’s much easier to drop into a yoga class.

-Ever since I started doing virtual yoga classes, I’ve been able to have a more consistent yoga practice.
+Ever since I started doing online yoga classes, I’ve been able to Make Time for Yoga and have a more consistent yoga practice.
 I can do yoga classes from the comfort of my own home, I don’t have to worry about studio closures or crowds, and there’s no extra travel time.
 Plus, there are many more types of yoga classes to choose from!

 Author and Yogi Erika Palmer